What vitamins do horses need in their daily diet?

 Adult horses feeding on even 2-year-old hay with a beta carotene level as low as 4 mg/kg (compared to 30 to 385 mg/kg normally present in forages have shown in research to have no symptoms of vitamin A deficiency.

 If you really need to be sure your horse has enough vitamin A available, just feed a carrot or two each day.
-A large carrot will contain around 8500 IU of Vitamin A (as beta carotene) and the requirement for a 500 kg horse is just 15,000 IU per day so two carrots is a cheap way of supplementing vitamin A!
+A large carrot will contain around 8500 IU of Vitamin A (as beta carotene), and the requirement for a 500 kg horse is just 15,000 IU per day, so two carrots are a cheap way of supplementing vitamin A.

 The reason we add vitamin A to our Laminae Plus Balancer is that we recognise that many horses prone to laminitis will not be able to access vitamin A through eating grass, cannot have carrots and may be fed old hay or straw as a major portion of their diet.